icpc/ccs-specs/Contest_API.md

 already associated with it.
-The attributes `id`, `team_id`, `time`, and `contest_time` should not be specified; the server will determine these attributes and should reject submissions specifying them, or may ignore a `team_id` that is identical to the one of the current team.
+The attributes `id`, `team_id`, `time`, and `contest_time` should not be specified; the server will determine these attributes and should reject submissions specifying them, or may ignore a `team_id` that is identical to the one that the client has authenticated as.

 ##### A proxy server forwarding to a CCS